Ministers Island: Early settlement

-In 1791, the island was sold to the Town's minister, the Reverend Samuel Andrews, for whom the island was later named.
+In 1791, Osborn sold the island to the Town's minister, Reverend Samuel Andrews, for whom the island was later named.
 Though Andrews built a small stone cottage on the island, still standing today, by 1798 he had put the property up for sale once again.
 There were, however, apparently no takers, as the island was still in his possession upon his death in 1818.
 The land was passed on to his son Elisha Andrews, St. Andrew's Sheriff, then to Elisha's son Marshall, and finally to Marshall's son Edwin.
 Edwin and Marshall Andrews lived on the island until 1891, at which point it was sold to Sir William Van Horne.

 Van Horne and Covenhoven

 In 1889 Van Horne, President of the Canadian Pacific Railway, arrived in St. Andrews on tour of inspection of the New Brunswick Railway, newly purchased by the CPR.
 Van Horne was impressed with the town and in 1891, purchased 150 acre from Edwin Andrews and began construction of Covenhoven, his summer home.

 Designed by Van Horne himself, Covenhoven was constructed of red sandstone quarried on the island and was originally relatively small.
 Between 1892 and 1901, Van Horne continued to expand, making two major additions to the house, with an eventual floor space of 10,000 square feet.
 Van Horne was assisted in these renovations by Edward Maxwell, celebrated Montreal architect responsible for many renowned designs across Canada, including numerous CPR commissions such as the Chateau Frontenac.
 When completed, the house had 50 rooms, of which around 26 made up the family's main living quarters.
 The varying stages of construction created unique features, including the three roof pitches arranged serially, numerous staircases, unusual connections between rooms, and multi-levelled attics.

 As an avid and knowledgeable antique collector, the walls of Covenhoven were hung with an approximate eighty works of art, many of which were completed by Van Horne himself.
 A common theme was birch trees, while other paintings included various landscapes of scenery from across the island.
 21 of Van Horne's works can still be seen in the home today.
 The home and surrounding buildings and gardens quickly became renowned, and the island became a tourist attraction even during Van Horne's lifetime, with visitors- tourists and dignitaries alike- considering the island a must-see.